mazharulsabbir/odoo_project_team/README.md

 ### Access Rules

+1. **Projects:**
-1. **Projects:** Visible only to team members and project managers
+   - When privacy is "Assigned Team Only": Visible only to team members
+   - Other privacy modes: Standard Odoo behavior applies
+   - Project managers always have full access

 2. **Tasks:** Visible to:
-   - Team members of the project
+   - Team members of the project (when project privacy is "Assigned Team Only")
    - Users assigned to the task
    - Task creators
    - Project managers (full access)